 Popular as pets, bearded dragons or "beardies" are moderately sized lizards native to Australia.
 While they are generally considered good pets, even for beginner reptile owners, they do have fairly complex nutritional and environmental requirements.
-Special equipment and a fair amount of time is needed to care for bearded dragons properly.
-However, they are social and easy to tame and handle and they show a range of fascinating behaviors that make them interesting to watch.
+Therefore, special equipment and a fair amount of time is needed to care for bearded dragons properly.
+However, they are social, easy to tame and handle, and they show a range of fascinating behaviors that make them interesting to watch.

 Size: 16 to 24 inches long

 Lifespan: 6-10 years is common but up to 20 years is documented

 Although several other species are becoming available to the pet trade, the most commonly available variety is the central or inland bearded dragon, Pogona vitticeps.
 This species is native to arid, rocky areas of Australia, and is typically tan/brown in coloration (but several color morphs are also available).
 Their bearded name is derived from the spines that line their throats.
 These spines usually lie flat but if the dragon feels threatened, the throat is expanded causing the spines to stand up and making the dragon look like they have a beard and more intimidating (especially combined with their tendency to flatten their bodies to appear wider).
 However, bearded dragons are generally docile and their aggressive displays are rarely seen in captivity which makes them very popular pet reptiles.

 Virtually all bearded dragons available in America are captive bred, as Australia has strict laws against exportation of it's wildlife.
 Thankfully, bearded dragons are easily found at pet stores and reptile shows due to how easy they are to breed.

 For a single adult bearded dragon, a 55 or 75 gallon tank along with a secure screen top cover is ideal.